MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/nf-shellapi-shappbarmessage.md

 This function returns a message-dependent value.
 For more information, see the Windows SDK documentation for the specific appbar message sent.
 Links to those documents are given in the See Also section.

+## -remarks

+SHAppBarMessage runs its own message loop internally; any pending window messages may be received and processed through its message loop and dispatched, potentially resulting in re-entrant behaviors.

 ## -see-also

 <a href="/windows/desktop/shell/abm-activate">ABM_ACTIVATE</a>